 - Plus the contents of the 24.5 gallon sewage and grey water tanks

 - Gas RVs get worse mileage than Diesel RVs (Cruise America only offers gas RVs).

-- These are built on Ford V8 and V10 chassis that are designed to pull a lot of weight, with little concern for efficiency.
+- The Ford V8 and V10 chassis are designed to pull a lot of weight, with little concern for efficiency.

 Ultimately, we spent around $1,100 on gas alone.
 Your mileage will, of course, vary.

 Cruise America offers two provisioning kits that include things like kitchen supplies and sheets and towels.
 Since we were able to pack our RV at home we didn’t use these, but they could be useful if you have to fly somewhere to pick up your RV.